 Social engineering attacks

-Social engineering attacks come in a range of techniques hackers use to obtain data.
+Social engineering attacks come in various techniques hackers use to obtain data.
 Some of them include:

-- Phishing: Texts or emails are used to trick users into thinking they are legit.
+• Phishing: Texts or emails trick users into thinking they are legit.
 Clicking on the email or text ink injects malware and directs you to a fake site.

-- Spear phishing: This is the same as phishing, except that it contains cleverly crafted and emails tailored specifically for you, with information the hacker has already gathered on you.
+• Spear phishing is the same as phishing, except it involves cleverly crafted emails explicitly tailored for you, with information the hacker has already gathered.

-- Baiting: Hacker leaves USBs or any other device infected with malware in public places or workplaces, hoping someone will pick it up and use it.
+• Baiting: Hackers leave USBs or any other device infected with malware in public places or workplaces, hoping someone will pick them up and use them.

-- Quid Pro Quo: The hacker does an impersonation and interacts with you and tries to get information.
+• Quid Pro Quo: The hacker does an impersonation, interacts with you, and tries to get information.

 Brute Force

-Brute force attack uses a program that generates passwords you are likely to use, even throwing in random special characters.
-The attackers try with the most commonly applied passwords and if that does not work, they keep trying to guess.
-These programs try different variations such as lower and uppercase.
+A brute force attack uses a program that generates passwords you are likely to use, even throwing in random special characters.
+The attackers try using the most commonly applied passwords, and if that does not work, they keep trying to guess.
+These programs try different variations, such as lower and uppercase.
 If you have a weak password, these programs will eventually crack it.

 Dictionary attack

-The dictionary attack relies on peoples’ tendency to use short passwords and commonly used words.
+The dictionary attack relies on people’s tendency to use short passwords and commonly used words.
 The hackers get a list of commonly used words and try them, often inserting numbers before the words, after, or in between.
-Companies tend to have every username based on the employees’ name, so they are much easier for hackers to guess.
+Companies tend to have every username based on the employees’ names, so they are much easier for hackers to guess.

 Key Logger attacks

 If a hacker manages to sneak software into your device that tracks your keystrokes, the hacker can gather all your information.
-They are able to tell your exact username and password for each visited site.
-This type of attack relies on the hacker gaining access to your device first.
+They can also know your username and password for each site you visit.
+This attack relies on the hacker gaining access to your device first.

 How to protect yourself